-Is no doubt about it, on technical trails composed of long and stiff downhill sections a trail bike will outperform an XC bike but on other trails it will definitely fall behind.
+There is no doubt about it, on technical trails composed of long and stiff downhill sections a trail bike will outperform an XC bike but on other trails, it will definitely fall behind.

 Just keep in mind that the majority of casual riders ride on trails that aren’t even close enough to be too technical for an XC bike but because of the aggressive marketing of the big companies they think that a trail bike is the only choice but this can’t be further from the truth.

 You can definitely use an XC bike for trail riding but keep in mind that riding an XC and a trail bike is a totally different experience.